Zû (beverage): Zufâng

 Zufâng was made from Job's tears originally before the production of it began to use glutinous rice referred to as buh ban.
 Both variations of Zufâng is not considered authentic zû and do not induce intoxication easily while being as sweet as honey.
 James Dokhuma explains the etymology that fang means not real which implies that the drink is considered to be a lesser alcohol drink.
 The ease of production in Zufang afforded most if not all families to malt and brew it themselves.
 Zufâng is described as a low alcoholic sweet beverage consisting of a white-yellow colour with undissolved rice in it.
 Most consumers produce and consume it on an individual basis.

-Mizo sticky rice or glutionous rice known as buhban is used as the base of the drink.
+Mizo sticky rice or glutinous rice known as buhban is used as the base of the drink.
 The sticky rice is cooked and fermented in a special dedicated vessel known as zufângbêl after the chawl started is sprinkled over the rice to start fermentation.